expobrain/expobrain-blog/_posts/2012-06-24-use-macbook-air-superdrive-with-a-macbook-pro.md

 ---
-author: admin
+categories:
+- Guides
+- Troubleshooting
+class: post-template
 comments: true
+current: post
 date: 2012-06-24 11:17:24+00:00
 layout: post
+navigation: true
 slug: use-macbook-air-superdrive-with-a-macbook-pro
-title: Use MacBook Air SuperDrive with a MacBook Pro
-wordpress_id: 899
-categories:
-- Guides
-- Troubleshooting
+subclass: post
 tags:
 - macbook
 - superdrive
+title: Use MacBook Air SuperDrive with a MacBook Pro
+wordpress_id: 899
 ---

 Apple inconsistency strikes again: if you have a MacBook Air USB SuperDrive you cannot use it with a normal MacBook Pro.
 Why, damn Apple, why?